Ponzi & Pyramid Scheme Lawyer

 For Ponzi scheme victims, an experienced investment fraud lawyer is able to:

 - Investigate your account activity for signs of a scam

 - Determine the parties who may be held responsible for the scam

 - Access your advisor’s complaint history and background

 - Understand FINRA rules and walk you through the arbitration process

 Are You a Victim?
 Call Meyer Wilson to Find Out!

-As the catastrophic losses suffered by the varied investors defrauded in the recent Bernie Madoff Ponzi scheme illustrate, victims can include anyone—including the following:
+As the catastrophic losses suffered by the varied investors defrauded in the Bernie Madoff Ponzi scheme illustrate, victims can include anyone—including the following:

 - Individual Investors

 - Small Businesses